Robert Paul (banker): Last days

-On the night before he passed away he was carried in his chair to be present at the meeting, which was that night held under Kirkland roof, and the services of which were conducted by his friend the Rev. J. H. Wilson of the Barclay Church.
+On the night before he died he was carried in his chair to be present at the meeting, which was that night held under Kirkland roof, and the services of which were conducted by his friend the Rev. J. H. Wilson of the Barclay Church.
 In the early morning of 16 July 1866, he died.

 Family

 He married, 15 April 1814, Charlotte, daughter of John Erskine, younger of Alva, by his wife Christian, eldest daughter of John Carruthers of Holmains, Dumfriesshire.
 By her, who was born 15 May 1789, and died at Kirkland Lodge 10 September 1847, he had issue :